yavorsky/unbuilt.app/README.md

 # unbuilt.app

 An open-source web tool that displays "unbuilt" websites to reveal their tech stack in real-time.
-Takes seconds to analyze bundled and minfied codebase and to detect modern and legacy technologies by url.
+Takes seconds to analyze bundled and minified code to detect modern and legacy technologies by URL.

 **🚀 Live at: [https://unbuilt.app](https://unbuilt.app)**